-If doorspread was not recorded in the course of a tow, the unweighted mean of the calculated wingspreads for the year was used, without regard to fishing depth or wire length.
+If door spread was not recorded during a tow, the unweighted mean of the calculated wingspreads for the year was used, without regard to fishing depth or wire length.
 If the speed of the tow calculated from its duration and its start and end positions lay outside a range of 3.0 to 6.5 km/hr, its length was recalculated from the survey average towing speed and the tow duration.